magento/architecture/design-documents/promises.md

 ### Using promises for existing code
 We have a standard HTTP client - Magento\Framework\HTTP\ClientInterface, it can benefit from allowing async requests functionality for developers to use by employing promises.

+This client is being used in Magento\Shipping\Model\Carrier\AbstractCarrierOnline to create package shipments/ shipment returns in 3rd party systems, the process can be optimized by sending requests asynchronously to create multiple shipments at once.